 Original TV shows and Movies

-We know that the company is set to start to produce its own original TV programming.
+We know that the company is set to start to produce its own original TV programming that will be available to stream to the TV app on various devices, including the Apple TV, iPhone, iPad and Mac.

 Different user profiles